Erfaan-Rostami/Hypergraph-and-Graph-Neural-Network-HGNN-GNN--/README.md

 # Hypergraph and Graph Neural Network (HGNN & GNN)
-Many underlying relationships among data in several areas of science and engineering, e.g, computer vision, molecular chemistry, molecular biology, pattern recognition, and data mining, can be represented in terms of graphs. a new neural network model has proposed, which called graph neural network (GNN)
+Many underlying relationships among data in several areas of science and engineering, e.g., computer vision, molecular chemistry, molecular biology, pattern recognition, and data mining, can be represented in terms of graphs. a new neural network model has proposed, which called graph neural network (GNN)
 - paper: <a href="https://arxiv.org/pdf/1609.02907.pdf">SEMI-SUPERVISED CLASSIFICATION WITH GRAPH CONVOLUTIONAL NETWORKS</a>
 - paper: <a href="https://arxiv.org/pdf/1806.01261.pdf" > Relational inductive biases, deep learning, and graph networks </a>
 - paper: <a href="https://arxiv.org/pdf/1812.08434.pdf" > Graph Neural Networks: A Review of Methods and Applications </a>